hpourmand/hpourmand.github.io/README.md

   <!-- About Me Section -->
   <section id="about">
     <h2>About Me</h2>
-    <p>Hi, I'm Habibeh Pourmand,I’m a data professional with a strong math background and over three years of experience as a Data Analyst.
+    <p>Hi, I’m Habibeh Pourmand!
+I’m a data professional with a strong math background and over three years of experience as a Data Analyst.
 I specialize in transforming complex datasets into actionable insights that drive business success and innovation.</p>
   </section>

   <!-- Tech Section -->